 Below is a list of 4 new products from google.
 My goal is to inform and educate grocers on these products and suggest ways to implement these products into their grocery stores.

 How will Chromebooks affect your business?
-Well let me start by saying I would strongly recommend getting a Chromebook.
+Well, let me start by saying I would strongly recommend getting a Chromebook.
 They are great for travel, pricing is going to be extremely competitive.
-As a grocery store owner I am sure that you aware that POS software is moving upwards to the cloud.
-Here at IT Retail we are getting ready to launch a cloud based POS Solution that we are anticipating will be of great value to a number of advanced grocers.
-What this means to you is that you will be able check store sales, cashier statistics, product movement etc. etc, from anywhere in the world with this Chrome book as it is connected to internet everywhere there is a 3g or 4g signal.
-Launch date is June 15th so keep an eye out for them.
+As a grocery store owner, I am sure that you are aware that POS software is moving upwards to the cloud.
+Here at IT Retail, we are getting ready to launch a cloud-based POS Solution that we are anticipating will be of great value to several advanced grocers.
+What this means to you is that you will be able to check store sales, cashier statistics, product movement, etc., etc, from anywhere in the world with this Chrome book as it is connected to the internet everywhere there is a 3g or 4g signal.
+The launch date is June 15th so keep an eye out for them.

-Groupon, Living Social… You’ve heard of these discount finding websites in previous posts.
-With their recent success Google decided to launch their version of a discount finding site.
-It is still in beta and there are only a few cities that you can sign up for at present but I definitely do suggest getting in contact with Google offers use it to drive traffic to your store.
+Groupon, Living Social… You’ve heard of these discount-finding websites in previous posts.
+With their recent success, Google decided to launch their version of a discount finding site.
+It is still in beta and there are only a few cities that you can sign up for at present but I do suggest getting in contact with Google offers to use it to drive traffic to your store.

-All in all Google has been doing some really cool things, and they are definitely a company to keep your eye on.
+All in all, Google has been doing some cool things, and they are a company to keep your eye on.
 Constantly formulating, experimenting, and releasing new and innovative products it is fun to imagine what they could be coming out with next.